alyona-chur/ai-file-completion-tool/README.md

 ## Examples

-Configuration, input and output file examples can be found in the project directory.
+Examples of configuration, input, and output files can be found in the project directory.

 - The configuration file is a YAML file with the following.
 - The input file is a markdown file with messages separated by lines starting with ```__```.
 The line after ```__``` should contain the role of the message (either 'system', 'user', or 'assistant'), and the lines that follow until the next line starting with ```__``` are the content of the message.